Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Discussions

 \subsection{Thermal Comptonization and Accretion Disk}

 The analysis of the NuSTAR/FPMA spectral data reveals that the reflection component was notably weak during both observations (see Figure~\ref{fig:residual_plots}).
-Although residuals from both observations exhibit a distinct feature in the $6–7$ keV band, indicative of an iron emission line, the characteristic reflection hump, typically peaking in the $20–40$ keV band, was either faint or absent.
+Although residuals from both observations exhibit a distinct feature in the $6–7$ keV band, indicative of an iron emission line, the characteristic reflection hump, typically peaking in the 20--40 keV band, was either faint or absent.
 Additionally, an upward trend in the residuals above $\sim50$ keV was observed during the HIMS but was not present during the SIMS.
 A similar high-energy excess above $40$ keV, along with a weak reflection hump, was previously reported in NuSTAR and Insight-HXMT observations during the LHS by \cite{Liu2024arXiv240603834L}.
-The authors found the reflection hump in the Insight-HXMT data to be relatively prominent, peaking around $20$ keV.
+The authors found the reflection hump in the Insight-HXMT data to be relatively prominent, peaking around 20 keV.
 They proposed that this feature may be partially artificial, resulting from an improper modeling of the high-energy rollover by the \texttt{cutoffpl} model used in their spectral analysis.

-Our spectral analysis in the $0.7–78$ keV band during the HIMS reveals that the broadband spectrum requires models comprising thermal Comptonization of the disk photons in two physically distinct Comptonizing regions, their associated reflections, and thermal emission from the disk.
-The reflection due to the hard component originates from a distant part of the disk, where relativistic effects are weak, and strong illumination is observed.
-On the other hand, the reflection from the soft component, dominating at low energies, appears to be more blurred due to its proximity to the inner disk.
+Our spectral analysis in the $0.7–78$ keV band during HIMS indicates that the broadband spectrum requires models that include thermal Comptonization of disk photons in two physically distinct Comptonizing regions, their associated reflections, and thermal emission from the disk.
+The reflection from the hard component originates from a distant part of the disk, where relativistic effects are weak and strong illumination is observed.
+On the other hand, the reflection from the soft component, which dominates at low energies, appears more blurred due to its proximity to the inner disk.
 Polarimetric studies of the source also favor radially extended coronal geometry confined to the disk plane, rather than being aligned along the jet axis \citep{Ingram2024ApJ...968...76I, Veledina2023ApJ...958L..16V}.